All guides

 Make data choices visible

-Users should know what is collected, what is optional, and what stays off unless they enable it.
+Users should see what is collected, what is optional, and what stays off.

 Sync